National Space Society: National Space Society of Australia

-Similar efforts have taken hold in Brazil, Canada, and Mexico, as well as European countries that have a strong aerospace presence. including France, Germany, and the Netherlands.
+Similar efforts have taken hold in Brazil, Canada, and Mexico, as well as European countries that have a strong aerospace presence.
+These include France, Germany, and the Netherlands.

 Awards

 The society administers a number of awards.
 These are typically presented during the annual International Space Development Conference that NSS hosts.
 These awards are in recognition of individual volunteer effort, awards for NSS chapter work, the "Space Pioneer" award, and two significant awards which are presented in alternate years.

 Robert A. Heinlein Memorial Award

-The Robert A. Heinlein Memorial Award, is given in even-numbered years (2004, 2006, etc.) to "honor those individuals who have made significant, lifetime contributions to the creation of a free spacefaring civilization.
+The Robert A. Heinlein Memorial Award is given in even-numbered years (2004, 2006, etc.) to "honor those individuals who have made significant, lifetime contributions to the creation of a free spacefaring civilization."